The Clear Edge

 Timeline: 40 weeks minimum to address all four

-Problem: By month 10, the pricing you set in month 1 is outdated.
-The people you hired in month 4 don’t fit the systems you built in month 8.
-Everything drifts while you work sequentially.
+Problem: By month 10, the pricing you set in month 1 is already outdated.
+The people you hired in month 4 no longer fit the systems you built in month 8, and everything drifts while you work in sequence.

 Matias had read about parallel execution and time compression.
-The core insight: operators who run multiple initiatives simultaneously hit growth targets 50-60% faster than those working sequentially—if they manage complexity properly.
+The core insight was simple: operators who run multiple initiatives at the same time reach their growth targets 50–60% faster than those who move one project after another—if they manage the added complexity well.

-He decided to compress 40 weeks into 16 by running all four initiatives in parallel.
+He chose to compress 40 weeks into 16 by running all four initiatives in parallel.

 He had 16 weeks to prove it worked.